 - On-Call Volunteer – Help JFSGNH on an “as needed basis” with special mailings and projects.

 Community or civic service is now required for many students and those looking for Mitzvah Projects for an upcoming Bar or Bat Mitzvah.
 If you need to perform volunteer hours or a project for graduation or credits, please contact Mara Ginsberg, at email@example.com or (203) 389-5599, ext.
-119. There are several ongoing JFSGNH projects you can participate in during the course of a year or we can help tailor an activity for your needs and required hours.
+119. For a printable version of our volunteer application, please click here: Volunteer Application.
+There are several ongoing JFSGNH projects you can participate in during the course of a year or we can help tailor an activity for your needs and required hours.